Uprooted again: Venezuela migrants cross US border in droves

-DEL RIO, Texas (AP) — Marianela Rojas huddles in prayer with her fellow migrants, a tearful respite after trudging across a slow-flowing stretch of the Rio Grande and nearly collapsing onto someone's backyard lawn, where, seconds before, she stepped on American soil for the first time.
+DEL RIO, Texas (AP) — Marianela Rojas huddles in prayer with fellow migrants after trudging across a slow-flowing stretch of the Rio Grande and nearly collapsing when she stepped on American soil for the first time.

-“I won’t say it again,” interrupts a U.S. Border Patrol agent, giving orders in Spanish for Rojas and a dozen others to get into an idling detention van.
+“I won’t say it again,” interrupts a U.S. Border Patrol agent, giving orders in Spanish for Rojas and a group of 14 other Venezuelans to get into a detention van.
 “Only passports and money in your hands.
-Everything else — earrings, chains, rings, watches — in your backpacks.
-Hats and shoelaces too.”
+Everything else — earrings, chains, rings, watches — in your backpacks.”

-Two days after Rojas crossed, she left detention and rushed to catch a bus out of the Texas town of Del Rio.
-Between phone calls to loved ones who didn't know where she was, the 54-year-old recounted fleeing hardship in Venezuela a few years ago, leaving a paid-off home and once-solid career as an elementary school teacher for a fresh start in Ecuador.
+Two days after Rojas crossed, she left detention and got a bus out of the Texas town of Del Rio.
+The 54-year-old fled hardship in Venezuela a few years ago, leaving a paid-off home and career as an elementary school teacher for a fresh start in Ecuador.

-But when the little work she found cleaning houses dried up, she decided to uproot again — this time without her children.
+But when the housecleaning work she found dried up, she decided to uproot again.

-“It’s over, it’s all over,” she said into the phone recently, crying as her toddler grandson appeared shirtless on screen.
+“It’s over, it’s all over,” she said on the phone to loved ones.
 “Everything was perfect.
 I didn’t stop moving for one second.”

-The surprise increase has drawn comparisons to the midcentury influx of Cubans fleeing Fidel Castro’s communist rule.
-It’s also a harbinger of a new type of migration that has caught the Biden administration off guard: pandemic refugees.

-Many of the nearly 17,306 Venezuelans who have crossed the southern border illegally since January had been living for years in other South American countries, part of an exodus of nearly 6 million Venezuelans since President Nicolás Maduro took power in 2013.
+Many of the nearly 17,306 Venezuelans who have crossed the southern border illegally since January had been living for years in other South American countries, part of an exodus of millions since President Nicolás Maduro took power in 2013.

-While some are government opponents fearing harassment and jailing, the vast majority are escaping long-running economic devastation marked by blackouts and shortages of food and medicine.
+While some are government opponents, the vast majority are escaping long-running economic devastation marked by blackouts and shortages of food and medicine.

-With the pandemic still raging in many parts of South America, they have had to relocate again.
-Increasingly, they’re being joined at the U.S. border by people from the countries they initially fled to — even larger numbers of Ecuadorians and Brazilians have arrived this year — as well as far-flung nations hit hard by the virus, like India and Uzbekistan.
+With the pandemic still raging in parts of South America, they relocated again.
+Increasingly, they’re being joined at the U.S. border by people from the countries they initially fled to — like Ecuador and Brazil — as well as far-flung nations hit hard by the virus, like India and Uzbekistan.

-U.S. government data shows that 42% of all families encountered along the border in May hailed from places other than Mexico, El Salvador, Guatemala and Honduras — the traditional drivers of migratory trends.
-That compares with just 8% during the last sharp increase in migration in 2019.
-The Border Patrol recorded more than 180,000 encounters in May, a two-decade high that includes migrants' repeated attempts to cross.

 Compared with other migrants, Venezuelans garner certain privileges — a reflection of their firmer financial standing, higher education levels and U.S. policies that have failed to remove Maduro but nonetheless made deportation all but impossible.

-The vast majority enter the U.S. near Del Rio, a town of 35,000 people, and they don't try to evade detention but rather turn themselves in to Border Patrol agents to seek asylum.
+The vast majority enter the U.S. near Del Rio, a town of 35,000, and don't evade detention but turn themselves in to seek asylum.

 Like many of the dozens of Venezuelans The Associated Press spoke to this month in Del Rio, 27-year-old Lis Briceno had already migrated once before.
 After graduating with a degree in petroleum engineering, she couldn’t get hired in the oil fields near her hometown of Maracaibo without declaring her loyalty to Venezuela’s socialist leadership.
 So she moved to Chile a few years ago, finding work with a technology company.